real-jame/realjame-old/src/dailynote/_posts/2023-09-13-classic-roblox-tools.md

 <hr>

 [^1]: To all the nerds in the crowd who already know: yes, HopperBins exist and were used instead of the "Tool" object back then (which didn't even exist in 2006).
 I'll get to HopperBins, but in this guide, I'm using "tool" (lowercase) as the common name for both a HopperBin and a Tool.
-[^modern-droppingtools]: Unlike Modern, which has the Tool.RequiresHandle boolean property.
 [^modern-mouse]: The Mouse object is the only way to receive user input in classic Roblox.
 Unfortunately, UserInputService and ContextActionService do not exist.
 [^modern-gettingmouse]: Classic does not have the Player:GetMouse() method.